 Every material has resistance, except some of those novel materials that FLEET is working on.
 Read about superfluids and topological insulators here.
-Copper, gold all conduct electricity well, but they still have ensure it functions properly?
-Make detailed notes about what you do.
+Copper, gold all conduct electricity well, but they still have some level of resistance, which is why your phones and laptops heat up when you start using them.